HomeSTM32 TutorialsInterface SSD1306 Oled via I2C

 }

 Any display does not support printing the numbers directly on it.
-Instead we need to change the number into the equivalent Ascii characters and then print it.
+Instead we need to change the number into the equivalent Ascii characters with sprintf before sending:

 Below the code shows how to print integer and floats.